Peru as a travel destination

 Peru offers a staggering variety of activities

 The country has long been known to hikers and rock climbers, but there’s more to Peru than mountain sports.
 The coast is a surfing destination known for exciting waves.
 Lima has emerged as one of the leading foodie destinations in South America, famous for its ceviche and Asian fusions.
-People with an interest in textiles can study with the incredible women weavers of the Andes, and the Sacred Valley attracts spiritual seekers and yoga groups.
+People interested in textiles can study with the incredible women weavers of the Andes, and the Sacred Valley attracts spiritual seekers and yoga groups.
 The jungle areas are popular with animal lovers and botany enthusiasts.

 The Peruvian people have a lot to teach the world

 Hero Photo: Hikers enjoy a sunrise view of Machu Picchu.
-The great Incan city in the Andes in Peru near the city of Cusco.
+The great Incan city in the Andes in Peru is near the city of Cusco.

-Total Advantage Travel & Tours
+Contact Total Advantage Travel